corda/corda-docs-portal/content/en/platform/corda/5.0-beta/operating/operating-tutorials/onboarding/dynamic-onboarding.md

 You must perform the same steps that you did for setting up the MGM to enable P2P communication for the locally hosted identities.
 Use the Certificate Authority (CA) whose trustroot certificate was configured in the MGM's registration context.

+If using mutual TLS, you must must add the certificate subject to the allowed list of the MGM.
+For more information, see [Update the MGM Allowed Certificate Subject List](mutual-tls.html#update-the-mgm-allowed-certificate-subject-list).

 1. Create a TLS key pair at the P2P cluster-level by running this command:

    {{< tabs >}}